AndrewRadev/cargo-src/README.md

 You can run the tool locally by executing `cargo run src`.
 Note the subcommand -- it's necessary, because it would ordinarily be called as `cargo src`.

-If you'd like to run it on a different directory, you can either install the local program with `cargo install --force`, or you can find the compiled binary in `target/debug/cargo-src`, and run it by using the full path to the executable.
+If you'd like to run it on a different directory, you can either install the local program with `cargo install --path . --force`, or you can find the compiled binary in `target/debug/cargo-src`, and run it by using the full path to the executable.

 If you've made a change that's useful to you, consider preparing a pull request on [github](https://github.com/AndrewRadev/cargo-src).
 If you've found a bug or are not sure how to implement a particular feature, feel free to open an issue and ask for help.